 Point Thomson is located on state acreage along the remote Beaufort Sea, 60 miles east of Prudhoe Bay and 60 miles west of the village of Kaktovik.
 The Point Thomson reservoir holds an estimated 8 trillion cubic feet of natural gas and 200 million barrels of natural gas condensate, a high quality hydrocarbon similar to kerosene or diesel.
 The Point Thomson gas resources represent about 25 percent of known gas resources on the North Slope.
 Point Thomson, brought online in April 2016, has an initial design capacity to produce up to 10,000 barrels per day of natural gas condensate.
 A natural gas cycling facility removes this liquid condensate from the “wet” gas with the remaining gas then re-injected into the reservoir for future development.
 Condensate produced at Point Thomson is transported by a 22-mile pipeline to the Badami pipeline and further to the Trans Alaska Pipeline System.

 Learn more about Point Thomson.

-In early 1967, ExxonMobil and its exploration co-venturer Atlantic Richfield Company drilled the Prudhoe Bay State No. 1 discovery well, which turned out to be one of the most significant discoveries in the history of both Alaska and the United States.
+In early 1967, ExxonMobil and its exploration co-venturer Atlantic Richfield Company began drilling the Prudhoe Bay State No. 1 discovery well, which turned out to be one of the most significant discoveries in the history of both Alaska and the United States.
 Today, the Prudhoe Bay unit contains the largest oil field in North America.
-Since production began in Prudhoe Bay in 1977, there have been more than 12 billion barrels of oil produced.
+Since production began from Prudhoe Bay in 1977, there have been more than 12 billion barrels of oil produced.
 Resources produced at Prudhoe Bay have been transported through the Trans Alaska Pipeline System.

 Kuparuk River Unit